Female and male qualities | The ideal combination

 You are what you think and become what you do

 Our brains and thinking patterns are incredibly flexible.
-This is necessary to be able to learn things on and off.
+It is necessary to be able to learn things on and off.
 If our education or cultural background has taught us to be very empathic, we may experience emotional difficulties in becoming analytical.
-Yet it is nothing more than training.
+It is nothing more than training.
 We may be tempted to believe that we were born this way and have no other choice, but the science and fundamentals of our existence contradict this.

 Just like learning to play the guitar, change requires practice and willpower, and that's exactly where the resistance for change comes from.
 We only want to learn something when we are intrinsically motivated.
 Once conditioned to be empathetic, we have so many positive associations with this that we can experience qualities such as analytical ability as negative or inhuman.
 Put the myth here that women's brains work differently than men's brains on top, and empathic women won't be inclined to become analytical.